 Road Trip Between Keflavik Airport and Reykjavik

 If you are hiring a car from Keflavik airport, and want an interesting route to explore on the way to Reykjavik then I would strongly recommend visiting these places.
 It’s a great route to help you to get used to driving in the Iceland and all of the landmarks are fairly close together.
 We also found that there weren’t many tourists along this route, which may have been more luck than judgement.
+If you are feeling more adventurous, why not check out my Game of Thrones Iceland road trip.

 The Bridge Between Two Continents